shakeel-faiz/FF/04Apr-15/m4a.md

+### M4A is an audio file format that uses AAC or ALAC codecs for efficient compression and high sound quality.
+It offers better audio quality at lower bitrates compared to MP3, making it ideal for music purchases and storage on Apple devices.

 ## What is the M4A Format?

 M4A is an audio file format linked with Apple and is part of the MPEG-4 container.
 It is primarily used for storing audio content such as songs, audiobooks, and podcasts.
 This format can support two types of encodings: ALAC (Apple Lossless Audio Codec) for lossless compression, which retains all the original audio data, and AAC (Advanced Audio Coding) for lossy compression, which reduces file size while maintaining good audio quality.